-ASabatella.
-Marc, Whole Approach to Jazz Improvisation, 85P., 1996. no references, but has of bibliography fake books, iazz instructional books, and jazz history literature.
+Sabatella, Marc, A Whole Approach to Jazz Improvisation, 85P., 1996, no references, but has a bibliography of fake books, jazz instructional books, and jazz history literature.
 This book can be browsed free at Jazz Primer: A Jazz Improvisation Primer | The Outside Shore.